BEST Beef Tenderloin Recipe

 Dry Brine the Beef Tenderloin

-Make sure beef is completely thawed.
-Pat dry all over with paper towels and place the tenderloin on a rimmed baking sheet.
+Make sure the beef is completely thawed.
+Pat the tenderloin dry with paper towels and place it on a rimmed baking sheet.

 Season the tenderloin all over with Stone House Seasoning (or Kosher salt and/or freshly ground black pepper).

-I’ve found that the longer in this period I let the Stone House Seasoning rest on the beef, the more flavor the beef has once cooked!
+I’ve found that the longer I let the Stone House Seasoning rest on the beef, the more flavor it develops when cooked!

-Before cooking, remove from the refrigerator to allow the beef to stand for about an hour or so to reach room temperature.
+Before cooking, remove the beef from the refrigerator and let it stand for about an hour to reach room temperature.

-The seasoning used to dry brine the beef forms a delicious crust on the tenderloin as it roasts that always impresses.
+The seasoning used to dry-brine the beef forms a delicious crust on the tenderloin as it roasts, always impressing.

 Cook the Beef Tenderloin

-You can prepare my recipe in the oven or on the grill (or smoker or Big Green Egg if you desire a smokey flavor).
+You can prepare my recipe in the oven, on the grill (or smoker or Big Green Egg if you prefer a smoky flavor).

-While the beef is standing to reach room temperature, preheat the oven or grill to 400 degrees F.
+While the beef is standing to reach room temperature, preheat the oven or grill to 400°F.

 Place in oven and using an internal meat thermometer, allow to reach 140 degrees in the thicker areas and 145 degrees in the thinner areas, about 45 minutes. *See note to follow if you desire more rare beef.